 Seachem Flourite: Low Budget Option For Shrimp Tank

 Seachem Flourite is a pretty good option for starting your planted shrimp tank.
-It is a good substrate and can grow almost any plants.
+It is a good substrate and can grow almost any plant.
 Cherry shrimps also love this substrate.

 Seachem Flourite is a type of porous clay gravel that enhances the feel of the natural habitat of shrimps.
 The gravels are black which is essential for your shrimps to show off their true potential color.